Skip to main content

 The exact structure of the returned inputs and outputs objects depends on the components and configuration of your flow.

-4. If you want the response to include only the chat message from the Chat Output component, change console.log to use the chatOutputText convenience function:
+4. Optional: If you want the response to include only the chat message from the Chat Output component, change console.log to use the chatOutputText convenience function:

 _10